autowarefoundation/autoware.universe/common/tier4_simulated_clock_rviz_plugin/README.md

    ros2 launch autoware_launch planning_simulator.launch.xml map_path:=$HOME/autoware_map/sample-map-planning vehicle_model:=sample_vehicle sensor_model:=sample_sensor_kit use_sim_time:=true
    ```

+   > <span style="color: orange; font-weight: bold;">Warning</span>
-   > **Warning**: If you launch the planning simulator without adding the `tier4_simulated_clock_rviz_plugin`, your simulation will not be running.
-You'll not even be able to place the initial and the goal pose.
+   > If you launch the planning simulator without adding the `tier4_simulated_clock_rviz_plugin`, your simulation will not be running.
+You'll not even be able to place the initial and the goal poses.

 2. Start rviz and select panels/Add new panel.